 - Using a belt to beat a child in an attempt to discipline

-Too often, parents who are simply trying to discipline their children in the best way that they know how violate California’s laws pertaining to child abuse.
-If this sounds like you, you may have a valid defense to help clear you of your charges.
-Regardless, speaking with a skilled California domestic violence attorney may be in your best interest.
+Often, parents trying to discipline their children in the best way they know how violate California’s child abuse laws.
+If this sounds like you, you may have a valid defense to fight your charge.
+Speak with a skilled Orange County domestic violence attorney to protect your rights and best interests.

 What if My Child Falsely Accuses Me of Abuse?

 As a parent, dealing with false accusations of domestic violence can be its own battle.
-It can be very difficult to accept the fact that your child would do such a horrific thing, but don’t feel too bad, it happens.
-Hopefully, once your name has been cleared and the authorities are aware of what really happened, your child will likely have been taught a valuable lesson.
+It can be challenging to accept the fact that your child would do such a horrific thing.
+Hopefully, once your name has been cleared and the authorities know what really happened, your child will have learned a valuable lesson.

-An experienced domestic violence defense attorney will be able to evaluate the evidence for and against you to help expose flaws in the prosecutor’s case if you have been charged with PC 273D.
-In instances of false allegations, hiring a skilled lawyer can be extremely beneficial.
-Your innocence may likely rely upon the level of investigation and representation you have on your side.
+An experienced child abuse attorney in Orange County can analyze the evidence for and against you to expose flaws in the prosecutor’s case.
+In instances of false accusations, hiring a skilled defense lawyer can be extremely beneficial.
+The outcome of your case may rest upon the quality of legal representation you have on your side.

-If an attorney can convince a judge and/or jury that your child’s statements do not match up with reality, your charges may be dropped, and your case dismissed.
+If an Orange County child abuse attorney can convince a judge and/or jury that your child’s statements are not true, your charges could be dropped, or your case dismissed.

 California PC 273D Child Abuse Defense

-Those facing charges for physically abusing their child may be best served by contacting our Orange County child abuse defense attorneys as soon as possible.
+Contact our Orange County child abuse defense lawyers as soon as possible.
 If convicted, you may be ordered to serve time in prison and stay away from your child/children.
-Depending on your type of charge, you may also be required to have your name included on California’s sex offender’s registry list.
+Depending on your charge, you may also be required to have your name included on California’s sex offender’s registry list.